Saggarwal9/Code_Foo_8/Back_End/readme.md

 **POSSIBLE FUTURE ADDON** I wanted to add a bookmark list, that contains all the link that user might want to view later.
 (Just like Youtube's watch later feature).
 If I am done with all the other parts well before time, I'll try to implement this feature.

+# Normalization
+I've decomposed the entire data into three structures, mainly :
+A) Front-End Articles
+B) Front-End Videos
+C) Back-End

+**Both the front-end tables contains the following columns:**
+ID, GUID(Primary Key), Title, Description, Date, Link, ID_Backend.
+The ID is an extra column added to make it easy for users to open the link.
+ID_backend is the foreign key to connect to the back-end table.

+**The back-end table contains the following columns:**
+ID(Primary key), Slug, Network, State, Tags, Thumbnail Compact, Thumbnail Medium, Thumbnail Large.
+I wanted to eliminate state and network columns, since most of it is redundant data (IGN || Published).
+However, I kept those rows *hoping for an **edge case** where IGN decides to trick us and actually posts something else other than IGN and 'Published' under their columns.
+However being a RSS feed, will IGN ever do that?
+Find out in the next episode of IGN Ball z.*

+**Why did I split articles and categories into two seperate tables?**
+1) I felt it would be a good decision to eliminate the category column and rather present with the user of what explicitly they'll like to view.
+This was a personal choice as I prefer articles over videos and other people like me might prefer to have this option. *Sorry IGN Video makers, I love them articles.*
+2) Most of the video links leads to an IGN 404 page.

+**Why do I have a separate back-end table?**
+As a general user based service, I felt that there would be no use displaying Slug, Tags etc. details to the user, as they're mostly concerned with the title, description and link.
+If, however the user is interested in the back-end details, he can ask the application and the program will inner join the two tables.

+**Why do I have GUID when I have already have an ID?**
+Making GUID primary key was essential in preventing duplicate data.

 # Program structure